St Mark's Eccles C.E. Primary School

 Implementation

 Art is seen as a means of communication through a variety of skills that are taught and developed in their own right.
-Therefore, lessons at St Marks are carefully planned in line with the National Curriculum and our self-developed ‘Pilgrim Progress’ assessment procedures provide support for staff and pupils to monitor their progress against the gaining of these key skills and knowledge.
+Therefore, lessons at St Marks are carefully planned in line with the National Curriculum, Access Art and our self-developed ‘Pilgrim Progress’ assessment procedures.
 This important spine allows us to manage our split classes and plan a clear cycle of topics and learning that begins with an individual child's starting point.

 Our Art and Design curriculum has been structured in a cross-curricular way to provide maximum inspiration to our artists and teachers create a positive attitude to Art and Design to encourage all children to reach their full artistic potential.